gergo123/html5-boilerplate/readme.md

 # Description

-~~Minimalistic~~ html5 boilerplate with scaling header, main and footer sections with webpack and tailwind css support.
+~~Minimalistic~~ html5 boilerplate with scaling header, main and footer sections with webpack,  tailwind css and React js support.

 # Goals of the template